Ho Chi Minh City: Air

 The city is served by Tân Sơn Nhất International Airport, the largest airport in Vietnam in terms of passengers handled (with an estimated number of over 15.5 million passengers per year in 2010, accounting for more than half of Vietnam's air passenger traffic).

 Long Thành International Airport is scheduled to begin operating in 2025.
 Based in Long Thành District, Đồng Nai Province, about 40 km east of Ho Chi Minh City, Long Thành Airport will serve international flights, with a maximum traffic capacity of 100 million passengers per year when fully completed; Tân Sơn Nhất Airport will serve domestic flights.

 Rail

-Ho Chi Minh City is also a terminal for many Vietnam Railways train routes in the country.
+The city is also a terminal for many Vietnam Railways train routes in the country.
 The Reunification Express (tàu Thống Nhất) runs from Saigon to Hanoi from Saigon Railway Station in District 3, with stops at cities and provinces along the line.
 Within the city, the two main stations are Sóng Thần and Sài Gòn.
 In addition, there are several smaller stations such as Dĩ An, Thủ Đức, Bình Triệu, Gò Vấp.
 However, rail transport is not fully developed and presently comprises only 0.6% of passenger traffic and 6% of goods shipments.

 Water transport

 The city's location on the Saigon River makes it a bustling commercial and passenger port; besides a constant stream of cargo ships, passenger boats operate regularly between Ho Chi Minh City and various destinations in Southern Vietnam and Cambodia, including Vũng Tàu, Cần Thơ and the Mekong Delta, and Phnom Penh.

 Traffic between Ho Chi Minh City and Vietnam's southern provinces has steadily increased over the years; the Đôi and Tẻ Canals, the main routes to the Mekong Delta, receive 100,000 waterway vehicles every year, representing around 13 million tons of cargo.
 A project to dredge these routes has been approved to facilitate transport, to be implemented in 2011–14.
-In 2017, the Saigon Waterbus launched, connecting District 1 to Thu Duc City.
+In 2017, the Saigon Waterbus launched, connecting District 1 to Thủ Đức City.

 Public transport

 Metro

-The Ho Chi Minh City Metro, a rapid transit network, is being built in stages.
-The first line is under construction, and expected to be fully operational by 2024.
-This first line will connect Bến Thành to Suối Tiên Park in District 9, with a depot in Long Bình.
+The HCMC Metro, a rapid transit network, is being built in stages.
+Line 1 was opened in late 2024.
+The line connects Bến Thành to Suối Tiên Park in District 9, with a depot in Long Bình.
 Planners expect the route to serve more than 160,000 passengers daily.
-A line between Bến Thành and Tham Lương in District 12 has been approved by the government, and several more lines are the subject of ongoing feasibility studies.
+A line between Bến Thành and Tham Lương in District 12 has been approved by the government, and several more lines (Lines 2, 3, 4, 5, and 6) are the subject of ongoing feasibility studies.